 Black text on a white and green background

-Irvin Works was a steel processing plant located in West Mifflen, PA opened in 1938 owned by U.S. Steel, otherwise known as Mon Valley Works.
-Carnegie Steel Company was created in 1872 and was a primary supplier of railroad rails and other steel products; Illinois Steel Company, founded in 1889, was a competitor that eventually moved to a western market, but returned to the east to purchase Carnegie Steel Company in 1901 to become U.S. Steel.
-Items from the Irvin Works plant were used in appliance, automotive, metal building, and home construction industries.
+Irvin Works was a steel processing plant located in West Mifflen, Pensylvania.
+Irvin Works, opened in 1938, was owned by U.S. Steel, otherwise known as Mon Valley Works.
+U.S. Steel was a renaming of other companies as they had merged.
+Carnegie Steel Company was created in 1872 and was a primary supplier of railroad rails and other steel products.
+Illinois Steel Company, founded in 1889, was a competitor that moved from the midwest to a western market, but returned to the east to acquisition as they grew.
+Illinois Steel purchased Carnegie Steel Company in 1901 and became U.S. Steel.
+Items created at the Irvin Works plant were used in appliance, automotive, metal building, and home construction industries.

 Illinois Steel Company.
 (2020).
 In Wikipedia.
 Retrieved July 4, 2020, from https://en.wikipedia.org/wiki/Illinois_Steel_Company

 Mon Valley Works Irvin Plant.
 (2020).
 In United States Steel Corporation.
 Retrieved July 4, 2020, from https://www.ussteel.com/locations/mon-valley-works-irvin-plant

 Mon Valley Works–Irvin Plant.
 (2020).
 In Wikipedia.
 Retrieved July 4, 2020, from https://en.wikipedia.org/wiki/Mon_Valley_Works%E2%80%93Irvin_Plant